0xharib/0xharib.github.io/_posts/2023-01-31-data-groening.md

 We live in a world today where, whether you're:
 - a brand marketing to your consumers; or
 - a political party looking for public support on a policy change; or
 - a startup pitching to potential investors for your next round of funding

 you need to back up your assertions with some data.

 It is not uncommon, therefore, to encounter data that has been manipulated in some way to validate a story.

 ## Level 1: Anecdotal Evidence aka Favourable Sampling

 The simplest and probably most convincing approach to story telling is to present highly specific anecdotal data.

 Here is an example:

 ![Anecdotal Evidence]({{ site.baseurl }}/assets/images/2023/anecdotalEvidence.png)

+While it makes for a great story, Shankar's singular experience tells me little about what my experience will be.
 ## Level 2: Cherry Picking aka Favourable Filtering

 Something slightly better and less obvious is cherry picking / selective filtering.
-There are no more individual stories being presented here but instead a statistic.
+Presenting a statistic helps legitimize the statement to some extent but those reading the fine print and quick to be convinced otherwise.

 ![Cherry Picking]({{ site.baseurl }}/assets/images/2023/toothpaste.png)